Iasa-Global/btabok/README.md

 ## Roadmap

 The plan is to have version 3.0 as the main branch by the end of the summer.
-From hear we will create a new branch for 4.0 which we expect to freeze next summer.
-The goals of 4.0 are to
+From here we will create a new branch for version 4.0 which we expect to freeze next summer.
+The main goals of version 4.0 are to:

-- rework and modernize the competency model
+- Rework and modernize the competency model
-- develop a further connection with engineering and other architect partners
+- Develop a further connection with engineering and other architect partners
-- create a complete set of deliverables using the BTABoK
+- Create a complete set of deliverables using the BTABoK
-- complete the patterns library and other libraries of the BTABoK
+- Complete the patterns library and other libraries of the BTABoK

 ## Committers and Editors

 The BTABoK is the only truly open source and maintained body of knowledge for architects.
-As an open source BoK anyone can do a pull request after fixing or suggesting changes to the BoKor adding material.
+As an open source BoK anyone can do a pull request after fixing or suggesting changes to the BTABoK or adding material.
 The committers on the project are a group of board certified architects who have worked very hard to create the body of knowledge.
-They will determine what pull requests get included into the bok.
+They will determine what pull requests get included into the BTABoK.
 To become a committer you will have to have a large number of successful pull requests and have a discussion with the committer team.

 ### BTABoK Editing Guidelines